iancze/iancze.github.io/content/courses/astro589/lectures/02-fourier-transform-I/index.md

 {{< figure src="ft-relationships.png" caption="If a function has the characteristics in the left column, then its Fourier transform has the characteristics in the right column.
 Credit: Bracewell Ch.
 2" >}}

-These relationships are extremely useful for quickly ascertaining the basic nature of the Fourier transform of any function you may encounter.
+These relationships are extremely useful for quickly ascertaining the basic nature of the Fourier transform of any function you may encounter, as well as planning how to numerically compute transforms using `fft` or `rfft` packages.

 **Complex conjugates**